-Please be aware that the term "the student's parent" is used to refer to the parent, legal guardian, or any other person who has lawful control of the child.
+Please be aware that the term "the student's parent" is used to refer to the parent, legal guardian, or any other person who has agreed to assume school-related responsibility for a student.

 Both students and parents should become familiar with the DISD Student Code of Conduct, which is a document adopted by the board and intended to promote school safety and an atmosphere for learning.
 That document may be found on the District's website.